reactgraphqlacademy/fb-messenger/README.md

 - [ ] Refactor as many components as you can into functional components, meaning using functions instead of classes to define the component.
 - [ ] Given this component `<Route path="/messages/:username">` in `src/components/Messenger/index`, how can we replace the hardcoded string `"/messages"` in the path by a variable so we can move that Route in the component tree and the parent path of the Route is set dynamically?
 Hint, look at the Link component in `src/components/Messenger/Chat/ChatBar`.
 - [ ] The path `/messages/:username/detail` should display the `UserDetail` of a Chat.
 The path `/messages/:username` should not display the `UserDetail` of a Chat.
 You can navigate to `/messages/:username/detail` by clicking on the Link component in `src/components/Messenger/Chat/ChatBar`
-- [ ] [http://localhost:3000/messages](http://localhost:3000/messages) should not take 100% of the width of the screen.
-It should take the same width as when there is a Conversation selected.
 - [ ] Add prop-types to all the components that need it.

 ## Learning objectives